Brandt Island Cove District

 - the Ferreira Preserve, 6.83 acres, donated by Thomas and Barbara Ferreira in 1990, 1994 and 1995;

-We honor Mr. and Mrs. Ferreira for their generous gift of land that enabled MLT’s first holdings in the Brandt Island Cove District.
+MLT honors Mr. and Mrs. Ferreira for their generous gift of land that enabled MLT’s first holdings in the Brandt Island Cove District.
+And we thank Wildlands Trust for conveying the generous gift of salt meadow from heirs of the Tinkham family.

 There are two access points: (1) at the end of Whalers Way, park on the east side of the road, or (2) at the corner of Anchorage Way and Tara Road, park in the short extension of Anchorage Way running east from the intersection.
 Kiosks are located a short distance down the trail and within sight from each parking area.